joshua-hvmn/SIA/README.md

 1. Access Open WebUI at [http://localhost:3000](http://localhost:3000) by default.
 2. Create an admin account and bookmark the page.
-3. Connect Ollama to Open WebUI:
+3. Connect Ollama to Open WebUI if necessary:
    - Click name in corner > Admin Panel > Settings > Connections > Ollama API > Manage Ollama API Connections > Configure (gear icon)
    - Make sure Ollama API is enabled, and the API connection is set to `http://ollama:11434`
-4. Connect SearXNG to Open WebUI:
+4. Connect SearXNG to Open WebUI if necessary:
    - Admin Panel > Settings > Web Search
    - Enable, set to SearXNG
    - Set query URL to `http://searxng:8080/search?q=<query>&format=json`